GAMBRILL STATE PARK

 Biker on trail

-Gambrill has over 16 miles of trails for hiking, mountain biking and horseback riding.
+Gambrill has over 16 miles of trails for hiking, and mountain biking.

 All trails begin at the trailhead parking lot on Gambrill Park Road, between the Rock Run area and the High Knob area.
 If parking at the trailhead is full, visitors must continue up the mountain to High Knob.
 Many trails can be accessed throughout the High Knob area.
 Trail maps are available at the nature center bulletin board.